Skip to content

 Flare's canary network, launched in September 2021.

-State Connector
+Flare Connector

 Piece of the Flare network that keeps track of the state of other networks, facilitating the implementation of advanced mechanisms like the FAssets.
-The State Connector uses several independent Attestation Providers that are rewarded for providing correct information.
+The Data Connector uses several independent Attestation Providers that are rewarded for providing correct information.
 Read more...

 Stablecoin